Here is the first chapter of the new book:

 Confirming they were now concealed, Lance opened the door rolling his toned six foot plus body to the grassy ground, closing it quickly, the door locked behind him.
 He’d seen men through the one-way rear glass getting out of the SUV, appearing to be heavily armed.
 The front passenger door opened and out jumped George, his Glock in hand.
 A man came around the front, his high-powered weapon pointed, and George fired.
-He hit the assailant in the throat, but the man got off two shots striking George, who clutched his chest before slumping over onto the group.
+He hit the assailant in the throat, but the man got off two shots striking George, who clutched his chest before slumping over onto the ground.
 Blood seeping over his clothing and pavement, his eyes open, but clearly dead, no pulse to be found.
 Lance removed his hand from the neck, reacting to a noise behind him, firing a rushed round, missing the mark, before getting hit in the right shoulder.
 The force knocked him to the ground, and he attempted to roll away, hoping to switch his gun to his other hand but couldn’t.
 Lance found himself stopped by a sun blocking big man who had a large AR-15 pointed at him.
 The combined emotions of anger, fear and pain gripping him.

 “Slide the gun over,” ordered the big man who was dressed all in black.
 His voice was deep and raspy, while his face was covered by a black hood.